Limb plethysmographyPlethysmography - limb

 Three or four blood pressure cuffs are wrapped snugly around your arm and leg.
 The provider inflates the cuffs, and a machine called a plethysmograph measures the pulses from each cuff.
 The test records the maximum pressure produced when the heart contracts (systolic blood pressure).

 Differences between the pulses are noted.
 If there is a decrease in the pulse between the arm and leg, it may indicate a blockage.

 When the test is complete, the blood pressure cuffs are removed.

 Do not smoke for at least 30 minutes before the test.
 You will be asked to remove all clothing from the arm and leg being tested.

 You should not have much discomfort with this test.
-You should only feel pressure of the blood pressure cuff.
-The test often takes less than 20 - 30 minutes to perform.
+You should only feel the pressure of the blood pressure cuff.
+The test often takes less than 20 to 30 minutes to perform.

 Why the Test is Performed

-This test is usually done to check for narrowing or blockages of blood vessels (arteries) in the arms or legs.
+This test is most often done to check for narrowing or blockages of blood vessels (arteries) in the arms or legs.